ADVANTAGES OF FILING CHAPTER 7 WITH MY OFFICE:

 Filing Chapter 7 can only be done debtors who are below median income according to the means test, or who have mostly business debt.
 I will help you determine if you are eligible to file Chapter 7 when you meet with me in a free consultation.

 When you hire me to be your Chapter 7 bankruptcy attorney, I will be defending my calculations and deductions on the means test.
 I will be protecting your assets using Georgia’s bankruptcy exemptions.
 Before we file (or even decide to file) we will discuss how your assets and liabilities will be impacted by the filing.

-I may find debts that are not dischargeble in Chapter 7.
+I may find debts that are not dischargeable in Chapter 7.
 I may find reasons why you should consider filing Chapter 13.
 It is important that you hire a bankruptcy attorney who will take the time to examine your debts and talk to you about what happens in Chapter 7 bankruptcy.

 Chapter 7 is also known as ‘Debt Liquidation,’ but that doesn’t mean that your assets will necessarily be liquidated.
 Debtors who file Chapter 7 bankruptcy are allowed to keep all exempt assets.
 At then end of a Chapter 7 case all dischargeable debts are forgiven, all exempt assets remain the property of the debtors, and all non-exempts assets (if there are any) are liquidated to satisfy creditors.